As summer quickly approaches, we start thinking of hitting the beach, hanging out with friends, and spending a lot more time outdoors and in the sun.

 Our skin is an organ, it’s actually our largest detoxifying organ and the majority of what you put on it gets absorbed directly into your body.
 Some say that what you put on your skin is more important than what you eat.

 When we eat, our food gets filtered through our system.
 It helps get rid of the bad stuff that’s in our foods, however, when we apply things on our skin, there’s no filtering.
-Everything that’s contained in your lotions, shampoos, and body washes goes directly into your body and in every organ.
+Everything that’s contained in your lotions, shampoos, and body washes goes directly into your body

 Seems harmless, right?
 Well, no, not really.